herrera-ignacio/jsnotebook/README.md

 Parent constructor is called twice, so it could be inneficient.
 At the end, own properties get inherited twice.
 # CRP Classical: Temporary Constructor - Proxy
 Breakes the direct link between parent's and child's prototype while at the same time benefiting from the prototype chain.
-Here the child __only inherits properties of the prototype__, which is usually preferable, as it should be the fplace for reusable functionality.
+Here the child __only inherits properties of the prototype__, which is usually preferable, as it should be the place for reusable functionality.
 In this pattern, __any member that the parent constructors adds to `this` are not inherited__.

-You have an empty function `F()` which serves as a proxy between child and parent. `F()`'s `prototype` property points to the prototypfe of the parent.
+You have an empty function `F()` which serves as a proxy between child and parent. `F()`'s `prototype` property points to the prototype of the parent.
 The prototype of the child is an instance of the blank function.

 ```javascript
 function inherit (C, P) {